largest U.S. export market for consumer ready food products in the Caribbean

 “All of Food Export's programs were a tremendous help getting us export ready, understanding the challenges that come with international business, and learning how to navigate them.”

-market size of the packaged food retail business in the Bahamas in 2020
+expected market size of the packaged food retail business in the Bahamas for 2022

 High growth categories in the forecast include: